Fall Cankerworm on the Rise

 Fall Cankerworm on the Rise in Fairfax County

-Urban Foresters in the Forest Pest Management Branch noticed a significant increase in the number of fall cankerworms (Alsophilia pometaria) during their annual survey.
-The fall cankerworm may defoliate multiple species of trees and has been found in defoliating levels in areas of the Mount Vernon and Lee districts.
+Urban Foresters in the Forest Pest Management Branch observed a significant increase in the number of fall cankerworms (Alsophilia pometaria) during their annual survey.
+The fall cankerworm may defoliate multiple species of trees and has been found in defoliating levels in areas of the Mason, Mount Vernon and Lee districts.

-Due to the increased population levels of the fall cankerworm found in the Lee and Mount Vernon Districts, a spray program of 2000 acres in residential areas is planned for mid-to-late April.
-Using helicopters and experienced pilots, Fairfax County will spray selected areas of high fall cankerworm populations with Bacillus Thuringiensis (Bt).
+Due to the increased population levels of the fall cankerworm found in the Mason, Mount Vernon and Lee districts, a voluntary spray program of 2,200 acres in residential areas is planned for late April.
+Using helicopters and experienced pilots, Fairfax County will spray selected areas of high fall cankerworm populations with Bacillus thuringiensis (Bt).
 Bt is similar to a naturally occurring bacteria that is often used on organic gardens to combat other caterpillars.
 After spraying, the fall cankerworm will die within a few days.

 Fairfax County is committed to nondiscrimination on the basis of disability in all county programs, services and activities.
 To request this information in an alternate format, or for reasonable ADA accommodations, call the Solid Waste Management Program at 703-324-5500, TTY 711.